Sarlahi 1

 Sarlahi 1 is one of four parliamentary constituencies of Sarlahi District in Nepal.
 This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.

 Incorporated areas

-Sarlahi 1 incorporates Chandranagar Rural Municipality, wards 1–14 of Ishwarpur Municipality, wards 1,2 and 7 of Kabilasi Municipality, wards 2–9 of Haripur Municipality and Lalbandi Municipality.
+Sarlahi 1 incorporates Lalbandi Municipality, Chandranagar Rural Municipality, wards 1–14 of Ishwarpur Municipality, wards 1,2 and 7 of Kabilasi Municipality, and wards 2–9 of Haripur Municipality.